 Institute of Environmental Technology Resources (IET)

-During the 1990 and 2000s, the IET Resources Portal offerd the latest in online resources for professional geoscientists and others containing almost 2,000 individual URLs organized in 32 categories on environmental and associated natural resources.
+During the mid-1990s and into the early 2000s, the IET Resources Portal offerd the latest in online resources for professional geoscientists and others containing almost 2,000 individual URLs organized in 32 categories on environmental and associated natural resources.
 It was presented under the auspices of the Institute of Environmental Technology, which was sponsored, in part, by Environmental Litigation Associates and managed by editorial personnel from I2M Associates, LLC, in Houston, Texas.
 This has now been re-organized as the I2M Web Portal.
 It is inter-active and we trust that you will use this tool as intended.

 I2M Associates personnel continue to evaluate media bias against nuclear power and uranium exploration and mining in the U.S. (more).